wtlin1228/blog/content/blog/0032-building-a-react-component-library-part-1/index.md

 </Box>
 ```

-The `sx` prop provides a lot of power, which means it is an easy tool to abuse.
-To best make use of it, we recommend following these guidelines:
+While the `sx` prop is powerful, it's important not to abuse it.
+Here are some guidelines:

 - Use the `sx` prop for small stylistic changes to components.
 For more substantial changes, consider abstracting your style changes into your own wrapper component.
-- Avoid nesting and pseudo-selectors in sx prop values when possible.
+- Avoid nesting and pseudo-selectors in `sx` prop values when possible.

 ### The System CSS Props

-For example, I would like my `Box` component to be able to accept not only the `sx` prop but also the space and typography CSS props.
-This could be done easily without much effort with `styled-system`.
+Suppose I want my `Box` component to accept not only the `sx` prop but also the `space` and `typography` CSS props.
+In that case, it can be done easily with `styled-system`:

 <!-- prettier-ignore-start -->
 ```ts